jwiegley/git-from-the-bottom-up/1-Repository/7-branching-and-the-power-of-rebase.md

 ![Rebase](../images/rebase.png)

 This state of affairs most directly represents what we’d like done: for our local, development branch `Z` to be based on the latest work in the main branch `D`.
 That’s why the command is called “rebase”, because it changes the base commit of the branch it’s run from.
-If you run it repeatedly, you can carry forward a set of patches indefinitely, always staying up-to-date with the main branch, but without adding unnecessary merge commits to your development branch4.
+If you run it repeatedly, you can carry forward a set of patches indefinitely, always staying up-to-date with the main branch, but without adding unnecessary merge commits to your development branch.
 Here are the commands to run, compared to the merge operation performed above:

 ```bash
 $ git checkout Z # switch to the Z branch